 AMY GOODMAN: We’re going to go to break.
-Then I’m going to put that question to Sergeant Eli Painted Crow, and also to Dr. Helen Benedict: what can make the difference and what kind of climate is set at the top, at the Pentagon.
+Then I’m going to put that question to Sergeant Eli Painted Crow, and also to Dr. Helen Benedict: What can make the difference, and what kind of climate is set at the top, at the Pentagon?
 This is Democracy Now!, democracynow.org, on this International Women’s Day.
 Back in a minute.

 AMY GOODMAN: As we talk today on this International Women’s Day about women at war — in fact, that’s the title of the forthcoming book of Professor Helen Benedict, professor at Columbia University Graduate School of Journalism, who has written three other books on sexual assault and abuse.
 We’re also joined on the telephone from Los Angeles by Specialist Mickiela Montoya, who was deployed to Iraq with the National Guard in 2005.
 Sergeant Eli Painted Crow joins us in San Francisco.
-She served twenty-two years in the Army, has served in Iraq and Kuwait in 2004.
+She served 22 years in the Army, has served in Iraq and Kuwait in 2004.

 The setting of the climate, Sergeant Painted Crow, who could determine how a unit, an atmosphere, for women would be?